-TERRA QUECHUA INFO: I have asthma / diabetes / another medical condition.
+TERRA QUECHUA INFO: I have asthma / diabetes / another medic condition.
 Can I still do the trek?

 Due to the nature of the remote geographical location of the trail and the lack of suitable nearby medical facilities along the trail Peru Treks will not accept any responsibility, either directly or indirectly, for any problems due to your special dietary requirements / medical condition.
 We suggest that you check with your doctor before booking the trek.

 TERRA QUECHUA INFO: How is drinking water supplied?

 Although there are places to purchase bottled water occasionally along the trail, we recommend that travelers bring their own refillable bottles to limit plastic waste.
 Water is boiled, treated with iodine, and then filtered with one of our portable filters (Katadyn and PUR commonly used).
 It is available in the morning to fill your bottles and at every meal.

 TERRA QUECHUA INFO: What do I need to bring on the trek?